The Six Best Lighthouses in Michigan

 Ludington State Park opens the lighthouse every year in search for lighthouse keepers.
 If you volunteer, you’ll spend two weeks being the coolest person in Michigan.
 It’s been on my bucket list for years.

-The summer crowds can be a bit much, but that’s why I prefer to visit in the off season.
-Photographing this lighthouse at sunset is extraordinary all year around, especially when waves are breaking over the pier.
+The summer crowds can be a bit much, but that’s why I prefer to visit in the off-season.
+Photographing this lighthouse at sunset is extraordinary all year round, especially when waves are breaking over the pier.
 If you’ve ever been interested in freshwater surfing, the nearby local surf shop is the perfect starting place.

 The pier is iconic to Michigan and is a rad representation of the state.